zxc916684603/ecs/intl.en-US/API Reference/Disk/AttachDisk.md

 # AttachDisk {#AttachDisk .reference}

-Attaches a data disk to your ECS instance.
+Attaches a data disk to an instance.

 ## Description {#section_vgf_j45_xdb .section}

 When you call this interface, consider the following:

 -   The target instance must be in the **Running** \(`Running`\) or **Stopped** \(`Stopped`\).
 -   The target cloud disk must be in the **Available** \(`Available`\) status.

--   If the specified instance is [locked](intl.en-US/API Reference/Appendix/API behavior when an instance is locked for security reasons.md#), and the OperationLocks of the instance indicates `"LockReason": "security"`, you cannot call this interface.
+-   The `OperationLocks` of the [locked](../intl.en-US/API Reference/Appendix/API behavior when an instance is locked for security reasons.md#) instance cannot be `"LockReason" : "security"`.
 -   Even if you set the `DeleteWithInstance` to `false` when attaching the cloud disk, once the instance is locked and the `OperationLocks` of the instance indicates `"LockReason": "security"`, when you release the instance, the `DeleteWithInstance` attribute of the cloud disk is ignored and the disk is released along with the instance.

 ## Request parameters {#RequestParameter .section}